How To Make A Claim Against Your Workplace

 Forklift truck accident

-Accidents involving forklift trucks in the workplace are unfortunately with an estimated one worker is killed every six weeks in the UK as a result of an accident involving a forklift truck.
+Accidents involving forklift trucks in the workplace are unfortunately very serious, with an estimated one worker is killed every six weeks in the UK as a result of an accident involving a forklift truck.
 That’s why What’s My Claim Worth are able to help you make a personal injury compensation claim if you have been the victim of a forklift truck accident at work.
 Learn more…

 Accidents At Work Q&A